 Le Croissant d’Or – Literally translated as “the golden croissant,” this quaint French Quarter bakery will indeed enrich your day.
 Pastries and cakes are made from scratch each morning and include delicacies such as fruit-filled croissants, chocolate rum balls, and meringues.
 Le Croissant d’Or also takes cake orders for holidays and other occasions.
 617 Ursulines Ave.

 Gracious Bakery – Gracious Bakery is run by Megan Forman, the former pastry chef for Bayona who also helped to open Sucre.
 Gracious offers breakfast, brunch, lunch, and desserts with fresh goods made daily.
 It is downright impossible to even try reading the cake menu without drooling (how about the chocolate caramel cake or the passion fruit coconut cake?).
-If you are looking to round out your Thanksgiving meal, look no further than the caramel apple bread pudding or the cranberry sauce on Gracious Bakery’s Thanksgiving menu.
-1000 S. Jefferson Davis Pkwy. #100
+Now with three New Orleans locations, you have plenty of chances to get your hands on something sweet.
+1000 S. Jefferson Davis Pkwy. #100, 2854 St Charles Ave., and 4930 Prytania St.

 Laurel Street Bakery – Now located near the intersection of Broad and Washington, Laurel Street Bakery got its start Uptown on Laurel Street as a true neighborhood bakery.
 It sells all sorts of bagels– sesame, everything, whole wheat– plus its own homemade cream cheese spreads.
 Laurel Street’s menu also features breakfast sandwiches, yogurt, fruit, and granola bowls, lunch sandwiches, and other baked goods.
 Zucchini bread, anyone?
 2701 S. Broad St.